cysouw/diathesis/text/c07_reflexive.md

 b.
 Ich ordne mich dem Kollektiv unter.
 :::

-In specific contexts, some ditransitive verbs allow for both a dative reflexive [@next a], an accusative reflexive [@next b] or even both [@next c].
+In specific contexts, some ditransitive verbs allow for either a dative reflexive [@next a] or an accusative reflexive [@next b], or even both [@next c].
 Theoretically, this should lead to a quite astonishing constructions with two times *sich* in the third person [@next d], which seem to be mostly incomprehensible.
 However, note the attested example in [@next e].

 ::: ex
 a.
 Ich erkläre es mir so.